fuseelements/ember-brunch-skeleton/README.md

 * `config.coffee` contains your app configuration.
 This is where you configure what Plugins / Languages to use and what rules are applied to them.
 * `app/` and subdirectories (excluding `app/assets`) contains files that are to be compiled.
 Javascript files are automatically wrapped as commonjs style modules so they can be loaded via `require('module/location')`.
 * `app/assets` contains images / static files.
 The contents of the directory are copied to `public/` without any modification.
-* `app/controllers/index.js`, `app/models/index.js`, `app/routes/index.js`, and `app/views/index.js` are loaded in `initialize.js` and are responsible for loading their respective classes.
+* `app/components/index.js`, `app/controllers/index.js`, `app/models/index.js`, `app/routes/index.js`, and `app/views/index.js` are loaded in `initialize.js` and are responsible for loading their respective classes.
 * Pre-compiled templates in `app/templates/` are automatically registered in Ember.TEMPLATES.
+* Component templates are placed in `app/templates/components` and are automatically registered in Ember.TEMPLATES.
 * `test/` contains unit tests.
 * `vendor/` contains all third-party code.
 The code wouldn’t be wrapped in modules, it would be loaded directly into the browser.